-This webinar is a “must watch” for PMA licensees to review information about the new 2017 Agreement for Wellness Services (AWS) and revised Administrative Rules and PMA Scope of Practice.
-Note that the recording has been edited to include new content relating to PMA licensee professional responsibilities not covered in the original live presentation.
+This webinar is a “must watch” for PMA licensees to review information about the new 2017 Agreement for Wellness Services (AWS), the revised Administrative Rules, and the new Scope of Practice.

 In addition to viewing the webinar, please download and review the special Question & Answer summary titled, “Value of the PMA License, Legal Issues & Concerns.”